VinsintQ/simon-game/planning.md

 **Pseudocode**

-1- 9 colored boxes will be shown(each box has a unique color and sound).
+1- 9 colored circles will be shown(each circle has a unique color and sound).

-- we will have 2 levels easy and hard in the hard level all boxes will have the same color and same audio

 2- a function will create a sequence of lights will be shine and requires a user to repeat the sequence(sequence start from 1 until infiniti).

-- using math.ranndom i will create a random num from 0 to 3 each number refer to specific box
+- using math.ranndom i will create a random num from 0 to 8 each number refer to specific box

 3- the sequence will be stored in an array